ChristopherA/Test-Claude-Code-Bootstrap/WORK_STREAM_TASKS.md

 ### Stage 1: Import Process

 - [ ] **Setup for imports** [docs/import-existing-materials] (High Priority) (Auto-completed by bootstrap)
-  - [ ] Create untracked/source-material directory for existing files (Auto-completed by bootstrap)
+  - [x] Create untracked/source-material directory for existing files (2025-03-10) (Auto-completed by bootstrap)
   - [ ] Have user upload existing code, documentation, and requirements
   - [ ] Confirm all materials are uploaded before organizing